PipedreamHQ/pipedream/docs/docs/code/nodejs/managing-state/README.md

 ### Supported data types

 Data stores can hold any JSON serializable data within the storage limits.
+This includes data types like:

+* Strings
+* Objects
+* Arrays
+* Dates
+* Integers
+* Floats

+But it will not work well with Functions or Classes.